 How to Become a Medical Scientist

-Medical scientists typically need a Ph.D., usually in biology or a related life science, from an accredited postsecondary institution.
-Some medical scientists get a medical degree instead of a Ph.D. but prefer doing research to practicing as a physician.
-It is helpful for medical scientists to have both a Ph.D. and a medical degree.
+Medical scientists typically have a Ph.D., usually in biology or a related life science.
+Some medical scientists get a medical degree instead of, or in addition to, a Ph.D.

-Graduate programs place additional emphasis on laboratory work and original research.
+Graduate programs emphasize both laboratory work and original research.
 These programs offer prospective medical scientists the opportunity to develop their experiments and, sometimes, to supervise undergraduates.
-A Ph.D. culminates in a thesis, which the candidate presents before a committee of professors.
+Ph.D. programs culminate in a dissertation that the candidate presents before a committee of professors.
 Students may specialize in a particular field, such as gerontology, neurology, or cancer.

 Those who go to medical school spend most of the first 2 years in labs and classrooms, taking courses such as anatomy, biochemistry, physiology, pharmacology, psychology, microbiology, pathology, medical ethics, and medical law.
-They also learn to take medical histories, examine patients, and diagnose illnesses.
-They may be required to participate in residency programs, meeting the same requirements that physicians and surgeons.
+They also learn how to record medical histories, examine patients, and diagnose illnesses.
+They may be required to participate in residency programs, meeting the same requirements that physicians and surgeons have to fulfill.

-Medical scientists often continue their education with postdoctoral work at universities or with federal agencies, such as the National Institutes of Health.
-Postdoctoral work provides valuable lab experience, including in specific processes and techniques such as gene splicing, which is transferable to other research projects.
-In some institutions, the postdoctoral position leads to a permanent job.
+Medical scientists often continue their education with postdoctoral work.
+This provides additional and more independent lab experience, including experience in specific processes and techniques, such as gene splicing.
+Often, that experience is transferable to other research projects.

 Communication skills.
-Communication is critical because medical scientists must be able to explain their conclusions.
-Also, communication skills are important when medical scientists write grant proposals, which are often required to continue their research.
+Communication is critical, because medical scientists must be able to explain their conclusions.
+In addition, medical scientists write grant proposals, because grants often are required to fund their research.

 Critical-thinking skills.
 Medical scientists must use their expertise to determine the best method for solving a specific research question.

-Decision-making skills.
-Medical scientists must use their expertise and experience to determine what research questions to ask, how best to investigate the questions, and what data to will best answer the questions.
+Decisionmaking skills.
+Medical scientists must determine what research questions to ask, how best to investigate the questions, and what data will best answer the questions.

 Observation skills.
-Medical scientists conduct experiments that require precise observation of samples and other health data.
-Any mistake could lead to inconclusive results.
+Medical scientists conduct experiments that require precise observation of samples and other health-related data.
+Any mistake could lead to inconclusive or misleading results.